A unique Antarctic project: an iconic new POLE to inspire purposeful change

-In January 2022, a small, diverse team of varied age and physical ability will take a journey to 79 degrees latitude and longitude…a unique new pole, to represent all that is POSSIBLE when we allow our ideas to seed, and when people, passion and purpose come together.
-THE POLE OF POSSIBILITY is an iconic reminder that individually and collectively we are all capable of more than we imagine.
-It will be at 79 degrees latitude and longitude in the Antarctic continent*.
+The diverse team will journey to 79 degrees latitude and longitude in Antarctica*…a unique new pole, to represent all that is POSSIBLE when we allow our ideas to seed, and when people, passion and purpose come together.
 The project champions:

 More at www.karendarke.com/quest79